neuropoly/intranet.neuro.polymtl.ca/geek-tips/git.md

   git checkout <branch_name>
 ```

-If branch is not tracked (use \`\`\`git remote show origin\`\`\` to check if branch is listed), then use:
+If branch is not tracked (use `git remote show origin` to check if branch is listed), then use:

 ```
   git fetch
 ```

-If you still don't see the branch listed, maybe your local git repository does not allow to fetch all branches on master.
-This happens if you clone with --depth=X. To check if this is the case, run:
+If you still don't see the branch listed, maybe your local git repository does not allow to fetch all branches on `master`.
+This happens if you `clone` with `--depth=X`.
+To check if this is the case, run:

 ```
   git config --get remote.origin.fetch
 ```

-If result is not "+refs/heads/\*:refs/remotes/origin/\*", then update the remote.origin.fetch variable using:
+If result is not `+refs/heads/\*:refs/remotes/origin/\*`, then update the `remote.origin.fetch` variable using:

 ```
   git config --add remote.origin.fetch +refs/heads/*:refs/remotes/origin/*